Anonymous

 Amend(0)

 Rewards are given on two counts.
-One is outstanding performance, and the second one is doing something innovative on one's own.
+One is outstanding performance, and the second is doing something innovative on one's own.
 As far as the former is concerned, how do you quantify the performance?
 Unless you measure the performance, it will not be possible to compare one employee's performance with another.
 When it comes to doing something, it could be related to process improvement, cost reduction, customer delight, etc.

 Therefore, please provide me with a little more information about your company.
 Above all, when measuring performance, do you measure what deserves to be measured?
 I ask this question because many times employees are rewarded; however, certain vital business performances are never measured.
 Therefore, rewarding employees should not come at the expense of the organization.
 This could be the essence of your policy.